top of page

 Ted Moomaw

-Okonagan Language Guide
+Okanogan Language Guide

 Ted is a first-line descendant of the Colville Tribes and an advanced Okanagan speaker.